cortinico/cortinico.github.io/_posts/2018-11-27-junit-rules.md

         .isNotEmpty()
 ```

-Here we get all the annotations from the `Description` field, we filter them getting only the `LogTiming` with the `filterIsInstance` method, and we set the `enabled` flag to true if the result is not empty (please note that also the `@Test` annotation will be inside the `.annotations` collection).
+Here we get all the annotations from the `description` field, we filter them getting only the `LogTiming` with the `filterIsInstance` method, and we set the `enabled` flag to true if the result is not empty (please note that also the `@Test` annotation will be inside the `.annotations` collection).

-Now we can simply use our annotation on top of our test to enable logging!
+Now we can simply use our annotation on top of our test to enable logging only for the tests we are interested in!

 ```kotlin
 class MySampleTest {